Localization in China: 3 Steps to Enter the Market in 2023

 1. Localize your brand positioning

 Localizing brand positioning is a critical part of the global marketing strategy, it entails adapting global brand positioning to meet the needs of local consumers.
-A successful brand positioning in western markets won’t necessarily work in the Chinese market due to the differences in consumer culture and behaviors.
+A successful brand positioning in western markets won’t necessarily work in the Chinese market due to the differences in customer background and behaviors.

 Having a clear local brand positioning will not only differentiate your brand from local competitors but also gain trust and brand recognition among Chinese consumers, even though sometimes it means compromising the “global standard”.